zhuliwen/werewolf/README.md

 ## Introduction
-Open source datasets for paper [Enhance Reasoning for Large Language Models in the Game Werewolf](https://arxiv.org/pdf/2402.02330.pdf)
+Open source datasets for paper **Enhance Reasoning for Large Language Models in the Game Werewolf**.

 ## Datasets
 Links: